 Spinach and kale freeze well, so it’s a great way to extend their life beyond the refrigerator.
 Just make sure there is plenty of air circulation around the outside of the containers, to ensure the leaves freeze as quickly as possible.

-Does freezing spinach reduce its nutritional value?
-Study after study show that frozen produce and fresh produce have similar nutritional values.
-When spinach isn’t in season, it’s typically better to buy frozen.
-When it is, go for the fresh stuff for the maximum nutrients.
+- Does freezing spinach reduce its nutritional value?
+Study after study shows that both frozen and fresh produce have similar nutritional values.
+In fact, when spinach isn’t in season, it’s typically better to buy frozen (minimising carbon emissions caused by transport).

-Can I buy ready-frozen spinach instead?
-Yes.
-Anything that saves time and hassle, will make it easier to stick to a healthy smoothie habit.
+- Can you use frozen spinach in smoothies?
+Absolutely!
+Ready-frozen spinach saves time and hassle without affecting the nutrient content.
+This makes it easier to stick to a healthy smoothie habit.

-So there’s the short run down on how to freeze spinach and kale for smoothies.
+So there’s the short rundown on how to freeze spinach and kale for smoothies.
 We’d love to hear what you think of these quick tips, and your suggestions for future hacks too.
-Get in touch using the tab on the right or via Facebook.
+Get in touch with us via Facebook to let us know your thoughts…